axitdhola/task-manager/README.md

 # FastAPI Task Manager
-Using this project you can create task perform CRUD operation on task.
-Upon task creation we send email asynchronously using Celery.
+This project allows users to log in, create tasks, and perform CRUD (Create, Read, Update, Delete) operations on tasks.
+When a task is created, an email is sent asynchronously using Celery.

 ## Prerequisites